-4. Make sure you give correct ratings to special content result blocks for single entity and business category queries.
-In case of business chain/category query, the result block with a list of businesses is always better than just result for a single business within one category.
+6. Make sure you give correct ratings to special content result blocks for single entity and business category queries.
+In the case of a business chain/category query, the result block with a list of businesses is always better than just results for a single business within one category.

-5. Consider expertise and trustworthiness of search results for financial, legal, and health related queries; low expertise and trustworthiness automatically reduce needs met rating of the results.
+7. Consider expertise and trustworthiness of search results for financial, legal, and health-related queries; low expertise and trustworthiness automatically reduce needs met rating of the results.

 6. Think of dominant, possible common, and minor interpretations for the query and take this aspect into account while giving ratings to a result block.
 Minor interpretation results should get a low usefulness (Needs Met) rating.

-Note: In some cases there might be some results (links) which are not accessible from outside U.S. (usually websites of well known retailers such as Target, Walmart, etc. They ban access from foreign IPs to prevent hacker attacks).
-Raterlabs or Lionbridge do not take into account this factor and therefore rating such results as fails to met may lead to overall fail.
+Note: In some cases there might be some results (links) that are not accessible from outside the U.S. (usually websites of well-known retailers such as Target, Walmart, etc. They ban access from foreign IPs to prevent hacker attacks).
+Appen, Raterlabs, or Lionbridge do not take into account this factor, and therefore rating such results as fails to met may lead to overall fail.

 To make sure you do not miss anything before proceeding with part 3, follow pre-exam instructions to pass this part.
 There will be a link to a video.
 Watch it and follow the instructions.